altruios/namshubettulpa/public/namshubettuple/redeye.md

 'Too late for that.'
 }
 {
-~When Felix wasn’t looking in his direction: He did an old army trick.~ *He shifted his leg over the other.*
+~When Felix wasn't looking in his direction: He did an old army trick.~ *He shifted his leg over the other.*
 *Quietly and carefully he squeezed them together.*
 ~It barely helped.~